zelisinho/anypoint-examples/http-oauth-authorization-code-web/README.md

-# HTTP OAuth authorization Example
+# OAuth2 Authorization Code using the HTTP Connector Example

 Often you are faced with a requirement to handle authorization to the third party service.
 This example application illustrates how to execute it using Mule ESB.